rarecoin/RareCoin/README.md

 BlockchainFiles

-XDECoin Blockchain Files to Fix the Stuck issue at 10001 Block
+XDECoin Blockchain Files to Fix the Stuck Issues.

 ---------------------------------------------
 HOW TO USE THE BLOCKCHAIN FILES?